Owning or managing a startup can be exhausting. Here are six actions startup owners or managers can take to help manage tasks and busy schedules.

 SEE: Launching and building a startup: A founder's guide (free PDF) (TechRepublic)

 Startups have to be more efficient if they expect to grow, and keeping up requires these six actionable items.
+(Note: This article about managing a startup is available as a free PDF download.)

 1. Set project management standards